PlayingIO/playingio.github.io/docs/mission.md

 Leaky Bucket - The leaky bucket algorithm, though generally used in the world of networking, might also find use in games.
 You can read more about it here.

+## Trigger Notifications

+Triggers notifications enable players to interact with a mission through their feed steam.

+## Scoring

+A task/sub-mission can have multiple rewards which take place when they are completed.
+Rewards change the scores of the player who performed the task/sub-mission.

+### Advanced Scoring Mechanics
+Besides the normal simple scoring mechanism, Playing I/O provides you a number of advanced scoring mechanics which can be used to make complex gamified experiences.

+#### Chance

+When a player completes a task the scoring actions associated with it are always applied to the player.
+Using the chance mechanic you can specify the probability of Playing I/O applying a reward.

+There are 2 types of chance mechanics currently:

+* Activity Reward Chance - This is the probability of Playing I/O trying to apply the rewards of an activity.
+If the activity has no rewards this does not have any effect.
+You can do this if you have many rewards on an activity and wish to have Playing I/O always apply them together.

+* Individual Reward Chance - This is the probability of Playing I/O applying an individual rewards to a player.
+You can do this if you want to set a different chance for applying each reward on the completion of an activity.

+> You can combine both Activity Reward Chance and Individual Reward Chance together on a single activity.

+#### Resolution

+You can use scoring resolutions to delay the application of rewards on a player.
+Instead of applying the rewards on completion of a task you can specify a second task as the resolution task for the reward.

+#### Recurrence

+Recurrence is a mechanic which only works with looped tasks.
+Usually, Playing I/O applies the reward on a looped task only once the task has been completed.
+A looped task is considered to be complete only after all it's loops are complete.
+Sometimes this is not the desired behavior.
+You may wish to apply the reward on every loop of the task.
+This can be done by marking the reward as a recurring reward.